 20 student kitchen cupboard essentials

 Keen to try out new recipes but feel like you're always missing the key ingredients?
-Stock up on these and your meals will pretty much cook themselves (well, almost).
+Stock up on these food essentials and your meals will pretty much cook themselves (well, almost).

 When you first arrive at uni, it can be really easy to get into the habit of continually reaching for the takeaway menu – especially if you've never really cooked before.